andreas-schwab-swx/windows-firewall-scripts/readme.md

 2. **Verification:**
    - After a reboot, run `firewall-verification.ps1` to check the security status.
 3. **Restore:**
-   - If needed, run `firewall-restore.ps1` to restore the default configuration.
+   - If needed, run `firewall-restore.ps1` to restore the default configuration and services.

 **Note:**
 All scripts must be executed with administrative privileges.

-Copyright by softworx by andreas schwab under the GNU ...
+Copyright © softworx by Andreas Schwab.
+Licensed under the GNU General Public License (GPL).